IARCP | CERTIFICATION | CRCMP(Re)I

 - Internal control.

-- Report on solvency and financial condition.
+- Report on solvency and financial condition: contents.

-- Valuation of assets and liabilities.
+Valuation of assets and liabilities.

-- Calculation of technical provisions.
+- Rules relating to technical provisions.

-- Basic own funds, ancillary own funds.
+- Basic own funds.

 - Calculation of the Solvency Capital Requirement.

-- Structure of the standard formula
+- Structure of the standard formula.

-- Minimum Capital Requirement.
+- Design of the Basic Solvency Capital Requirement.

-- Investments, prudent person principle.
+- Prudent person principle.

 - Non-Compliance with the Solvency Capital Requirement.